department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/product/background.md

 - **My VA Health Summary (a.k.a.
 CCD, CCDA, or Continuity of Care Document):** If a Veteran sees a non-VA provider, they show that provider this document.
 The VA Health Summary supports continuity of care between providers.

 ### Blue Button:
 The Blue Button report contains the following data.
-You can view the report in a browser or download it as a PDF,
+You can view the report in a browser or download it as a PDF.
+[See the bottom left of this Mural.](https://app.mural.co/t/departmentofveteransaffairs9999/m/departmentofveteransaffairs9999/1638893982626/3b17e35260c8b5671613ac2b3b9bdb0d004848ba?sender=megpeters0505)
 - Appointments (VA future, past)
 - Medications (VA med history + self-entered)
 - Labs and tests (VA lab results, pathology reports, radiology reports, EKGs + self-entered)